cvs-health/testaro/README.md

 ### Processing

-Testaro initializes a report as a JavaScript object.
-It has a `script` property, which is a copy of script, and an `acts` property, which is a copy of the `commands` property of the script.
+When Testaro starts performing a job, it initializes a report.
+The report is a JavaScript object.
+It has a `script` property, which is a copy of the script, and an `acts` property, which is a copy of the `commands` property of the script.
 Initially, the `commands` and `acts` arrays are identical.
 During processing, Testaro adds content to the `acts` array.
 In the resulting report, the `commands` array shows what you asked Testaro to do, and the `acts` array shows what Testaro actually did and the results.
+Testaro also gives values to some other properties describing the job session.

 ### Example